Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 To migrate a live site and its DNS domain name to App Service, see Migrate an active DNS name to Azure App Service.

-Create an App Service app, or use an app created for another tutorial.
+Create an App Service app, or use an app created for another solution.

 Purchase a domain name and ensure access to the DNS registry for the domain provider.